Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: Introduction

 \section{Introduction}

-There is an increasing demand to deploy machine intelligence to power-limited scenarios such as mobile electronics and Internet-of-Things (IoT), however the computation complexity of deep learning models, coupled with energy consumption has become a challenge~\cite{kugele2020efficient,shrestha2022survey}.
+There is an increasing demand to deploy machine intelligence to power-limited devices such as mobile electronics and Internet-of-Things (IoT), however, the computation complexity of deep learning models, coupled with energy consumption has become a challenge~\cite{kugele2020efficient,shrestha2022survey}.
 This motivates a new computing paradigm, bio-inspired energy efficient neuromorphic computing.
-As the underlying computational model, Spiking Neural Networks (SNNs) have drawn considerable interest~\cite{davies2021advancing,shrestha2022survey}.

-SNNs can provide high energy efficiency under resource-limited applications, ~\cite{tang2020reinforcement} applied SNN for a robot navigation task with Intel’s Loihi~\cite{davies2018loihi} and achieved 0.007$W$ dynamic power, while the same application on Jetson TX2 consumed 0.457$W$ with energy efficient mode and 1.934$W$ with high performance mode, corresponding to 65$\times$ and 276$\times$ energy reduction, respectively. \cite{rueckauer2022nxtf} reported SNN consumed 0.66$mJ$, 102 $mJ$ per sample on MNIST and CIFAR 10, while a DNN consumed 111$mJ$ and 1035$mJ$, resulting in 168$\times$ and 10$\times$ energy reduction, respectively.
-Emerging SNN techniques such as joint thresholding, leakage and weight optimization using surrogate gradients have all led to improved performance.
-With these techniques, both transfer-based~\cite{rathi2021diet} SNN and Backpropagation Through Time (BPTT) trained-from-scratch SNNs~\cite{shrestha2018slayer,fang2020exploiting,fang2021incorporating} achieve similar performace to DNNs, while at the same time using significantly less energy.
+As the underlying computational model, Spiking Neural Networks (SNNs) have drawn considerable interest~\cite{davies2021advancing}.
+SNNs can provide high energy efficient solutions for resource-limited applications.
+For example, in~\cite{rueckauer2022nxtf} it was reported that an SNN consumed 0.66$mJ$, 102 $mJ$ per sample on MNIST and CIFAR-10, while a Deep Neural Network (DNN) consumed 111 $mJ$ and 1035 $mJ$, resulting in 168$\times$ and 10$\times$ energy reduction, respectively.
+Emerging SNN techniques such as joint thresholding, leakage, and weight optimization using surrogate gradients have all led to improved performance.
+Both transfer based~\cite{lu2020exploring,Rathi2020Enabling,rathi2021diet} SNNs and backpropagation (BP) trained-from-scratch SNNs~\cite{shrestha2018slayer,fang2020exploiting,fang2021deep,fang2021incorporating} achieve similar performance to DNNs, while consuming considerably less energy.

-As SNNs become more accurate and more widely adopted, security vulnerabilities will become a critical issue.
-Deep learning models like CNNs have already been shown to be vulnerable to adversarial examples~\cite{goodfellow2014explaining}.
-An adversarial example is an image which has been manipulated with a small amount of noise such that a human being can correctly classify the image, but a machine learning model misclassifies the image with high confidence.
+On the other hand, the vulnerability of deep learning models to adversarial examples ~\cite{goodfellow2014explaining} is one of the main topics that has received much attention in recent research.
+An adversarial example is an input that has been manipulated with a small amount of noise such that a human being can correctly classify it.
+However, the adversarial example is misclassified by a machine learning model with high confidence.
+A large body of literature has been devoted to the development of both adversarial attacks~\cite{tramer2020adaptive} and defenses~\cite{zhang2020attacks} for CNNs.